 |ONO 59 in 1986 - opposite the (now demolished) Lincolnshire Road Car garage at St Marks, about to set off to the London - Brighton Rally|

-A thorough restoration is now taking place, with assistance from PRISM grant
+A thorough restoration has taken place over recent years, with assistance from PRISM grant

 More about progress prior to 2016 can be seen on this page.